Functions of Computer: Types & its Applications

 Co-processors

-It helps the CPU with several tasks, allowing the central processor to get things done faster.
+Co-processors help the CPU with several tasks, allowing the central processor to get things done faster.
 Math coprocessors perform complex calculation processes.
 Encryption and decryption, cryptographic tensor processing unit tasks designed for specialized operations such as rendering, real-time 3D physics simulation, and audio processing.

 The central processing unit (CPU) is the brain of a computer; it controls all the central processing tasks.
 Modern CPUs have multiple cores, enabling many processing tasks to run simultaneously.
 They are faster and more efficient, and can handle tasks such as gaming, video editing, data analysis, and running demanding creative programs and upgrading your CPU that require the most of your computer's performance.

-Key components of the CPU:
+Key Components of the CPU

-Theββββββββββββββββ GPU (Graphics Processing Unit) is the one that handles graphics, effects, and video processing.
-Devices such as laptops can be made thinner, lighter, and more power-efficient with the help of integrated GPUs, which are built into the Motherboard, whereas dedicated GPUs provide higher performance for such resource-intensive tasks as gaming and ββββββββββββββββrendering.
+The GPU (Graphics Processing Unit) is the one that handles graphics, effects, and video processing.
+Devices such as laptops can be made thinner, lighter, and more power-efficient with the help of integrated GPUs, which are built into the motherboard, whereas dedicated GPUs provide higher performance for such resource-intensive tasks as gaming and rendering.

 An Accelerated Processor Unit (APU) combines both CPU and GPU functions into a single chip.
 This integration improves performance and efficiency, making APUs ideal for personal computers, gaming consoles, and mobile devices by reducing space and power consumption.